-- Elisa holds the band 31 license in Finland, but there is no official target segment stated at this time. - ice holds the band 31 license in Norway which is mainly used for consumer broadband in rural areas typical second homes.
+- Elisa holds the band 31 license in Finland.
+The license is up for renewal in 2025. - ice holds the band 31 license in Norway which is mainly used for consumer broadband in rural areas typical second homes, but during 2024 ice have started to convert the customers from the network to change focus to industrial use. ice is own by Lyse and utility in Nowray.
 A license for band 87 has been out for consultation with limited interest from the main operators, other industries were not included in the consultation. - Teracom holds the band 31 license in Sweden.
-It serves broadband for consumers, utilities and mix of business solutions for typical rural areas. - Cibicom holds the band 31 license in Denmark with the initial focus for the IoT, but no official product launch has been registered at this time.
-The Danish police holds the license in band 87 and are evaluating the options to progress. - ESB holds the band 87 license in Ireland and is currently in the procurement process for network infrastructure and devices.
-The main initial use case is to deploy connectivity for smart grid. - PGE holds the band 31 license in Poland and are in the planning phase for their deployment.
-Polkomtel holds the band 87 license and working on upgrading from CDMA to LTE. - Utility Connect holds the band 31 license in the Netherlands which is mainly used for smart meters and smart grid connectivity. - 450connect holds the band 72 license in Germany.
-The operator has started deployment of the network and service.
+Their main use case is utilities in cooperation with Telenor.
+Teracoms focus on public safety and governmental users. - Cibicom holds the band 31 license in Denmark with the initial focus for the IoT and are focusing on industrial solution.
+The Danish police holds the license in band 87 and are evaluating the options to progress. - ESB holds the band 87 license in Ireland and is currently in the deployment phase for network infrastructure and devices.
+The main initial use case is to deploy connectivity for smart grid. - PGE holds the band 31 license in Poland and have deployed some region in Poland for the smart grid, smart meter and field service handhelds.
+Polkomtel/Puls holds the band 87 license and will launch the MCX service in the beginning of 2025. - Utility Connect holds the band 31 license in the Netherlands which is mainly used for smart meters and smart grid connectivity. - 450connect holds the band 72 license in Germany.
+The operator has deployed and launched the first phases of the network and service.
 The network will be deployed with a focus on emergency voice communication, smart meters, smart grid and communication of other critical infrastructures. - ArgoNET is holding the band 72 spectrum licenses in Austria.
-Multiple regional CDMA and LTE networks have been deployed to address various utility applications. - SIRDEE holds the band 31 license in Spain and have given Telefonica the task to build and operate a public safety network. - EDP have had trial network in Portugal.
-However, the commercial terms have not been at a level enabling the benefits of the deployment, so the process to award the license is ongoing. - Tele2 Russia, part of Rostelecom, holds the band 31 license in Russia.
-The network provides services for Public safety staff, industries and transport.
+They have multiple regional CDMA and LTE networks have been deployed to address various utility applications including smart grid and MCX handhelds. - SIRDEE holds the band 31 license in Spain and have given Telefonica the task to build and operate a public safety network.
+Network deployment has been on hold during 2024. - EDP have had trial network in Portugal.
+However, the commercial terms have not been at a level enabling the benefits of the deployment, so the process to award the license is ongoing.

-- MVM NET holds the band 31 license in Hungary with primary service for smart city, smart grid and smart meters. - Greece have allocated a license in band 87. - Italy have allocated the 450 MHz spectrum for nomadic use as part of a tactical communication system. - UK have had a consultation regarding 410 and 450 MHz spectrum and have proposed to progress with an allocation for the utilities within medium term time frame. - France have done a consultation and there is an interest to move forward with an allocation for the band, but the path have not been set. - Georgia have started to review the possibility of converting the license to technology neutral.
+- Tele2 Russia, part of Rostelecom, holds the band 31 license in Russia.
+The network provides services for Public safety staff, industries and transport. - HMEI holds the band 31 license in Hungary with primary service for smart city, smart grid and smart meters.
+The ownership of HMEI has changed during 2024 and the focus is to provide services for governmental users. - Greece have allocated a license in band 87. - Italy have allocated the 450 MHz spectrum for nomadic use as part of a tactical communication system. - UK have had a consultation regarding 410 and 450 MHz spectrum and have proposed to progress with an allocation for the utilities within medium term time frame. - France have done a consultation and there is an interest to move forward with an allocation for the band, but the path have not been set.
+EDF are reviewing a field test during 2025. - Georgia have started to review the possibility of converting the license to technology neutral.